ecuacion-jp/ecuacion-lib/README.md

     ```

 3. Add dependent external modules to your `pom.xml`.
-   (Check `Dependent External Libraries > Manual Load Needed Libraries` part of the page of the module you want to add to your project.)
+   (Check `Dependent External Libraries > Manual Load Needed Libraries` part of `README` of the module you want to add to your project.)